-GameMaker Studio 2 Desktop comes with three export platforms: Windows, Mac and Ubuntu (Linux).
-In this article we give the required steps to get the Windows platform up and running.
+GameMaker's Creator subscription (and above) comes with three desktop export platforms: Windows, Mac and Ubuntu.
+In this article we give the required steps to get the Windows platform up and running in the Windows IDE.

 For the Windows target platform you can see that there are two output options:

 - VM - This will build your game using interpreted code.